-The Scientific Advisory Committee recommended possible next steps to offer further protection for Ontarians including eliminating smoking in priority settings specifically unenclosed bar and restaurant patios, not-for-profit MUDs and selected outdoor public settings (e.g., beaches, parks, transit shelters, doorways, etc.).
+The 2010 Scientific Advisory Committee recommended possible next steps to offer further protection for Ontarians including eliminating smoking in priority settings specifically unenclosed bar and restaurant patios, not-for-profit multi-unit housing and selected outdoor public settings (e.g., beaches, parks, transit shelters, doorways, etc.).
 Recent regulatory changes implemented by the Government of Ontario closed some of these gaps in protection.
 Select municipalities have closed other gaps.